Rishthegreat/Notes/School/Conservatism and Reagan.md

 	- Regan has a lot of summit meetings with him and there was a nuclear reduction in his 2nd term
 - Soviet Union collapses in 1990 and most people give the credit to Regan rather than the president at that time, George Herbert Walker Bush
 	- He is riding on the popularity of Regan and the republicans
-	- There is a series of rebellions at this time, and
+	- There is a series of rebellions at this time, and Gorbachev does nothing (they were not powerful enough) and lets them happen (Starts with Poland)
+	- Gorbachev is removed from power, but also wins the nobel peace prize for letting this happen